trolldbois/Responder/README.txt

   (SMB or MSSQL or HTTP)-(ntlm-v1 or v2 or clear-text)-Client_IP.txt
   The file will be located in the current folder.

+- Now logs all Responder activity to a file.

 CONSIDERATIONS
 ==============